- Office: 6108 Dwinelle

 - Office Hours: Thursdays 3-5

-Harsha Ram teaches Russian and comparative European romanticism,symbolism and modernism; the Russian and European avant-garde; Russian poetry; eighteenth-century and early nineteenth-century Russian and European literature; early Soviet culture; Georgian literature; modern Indian literature; Italian literature; literary and aesthetic theory, comparative poetics, genre theory, and literary history; aesthetics, politics and comparative modernities; world literature; the cultural and political history of Russia, the Caucasus and Eurasia; postcolonial studies; time, space and literature; theories of nationalism, imperialism and cosmopolitanism.
-His most recent book is The Imperial Sublime: A Russian Poetics of Empire (2003); his forthcoming book is entitled City of Crossroads: Tiflis Modernism and the Russian- Georgian Encounter.
-(Ph.D.
-Yale, Comparative Literature).
+His teaching and research interests include Russian and comparative European romanticism and modernism; the European avant-garde; Russian poetry; early Soviet culture; Georgian literature; modern Indian literature; Italian literature; literary and aesthetic theory, comparative poetics, genre theory, and literary history; aesthetics, politics and comparative modernities; theories of world literature; the cultural and political history of Russia, the Caucasus and Eurasia; postcolonial studies; theories of nationalism, imperialism and cosmopolitanism; literature and the city, urban studies.

 His is the author of The Imperial Sublime: A Russian Poetics of Empire (2003).
 His forthcoming book is entitled The Scale of Culture: Tiflis and the Russian-Georgian Encounter.